A loupe is a simple, small magnification device used to examine small details more closely.

 older versions of the same data, and that the datetime_variable

-remains the same.
-Elsewhere new columns can of appear, and these will be
+name always remains the same.
+Elsewhere new columns can of appear, and these

 The underlying functionality is handled by create_object_list()